Timed Multiset Rewriting and the Verification of Time-Sensitive Distributed Systems: Bisimulation result

 \begin{theorem} For any timed MSR $\Ascr$ the equivalence relation between configurations is well-defined with respect to the actions of the system (including time advances), lazy time scheduling and critical configurations.
 Any compliant trace starting from the given initial configuration can be conceived as a compliant trace over $\delta$-representations. \end{theorem}

-\begin{proof} The equivalence among configurations is well defined with respect to application of actions, \ie~action application on $\delta$-representations is independent of the choice of configuration from the same class.
-More precisely, as shown in the diagram below, assume $\Sscr_1$ and $\Sscr_2$ are equivalent configurations, and assume that $\Sscr_1$ is transformed to $\Sscr'_1$ by means of an action~$\alpha$.
-Notice that equivalent configurations satisfy the same set of constraints.
-Hence, the action~$\alpha$ is applicable to $\Sscr_2$ and will transform $\Sscr_2$ into some $\Sscr_2'$:
+\begin{proof} We firstly show that application of rules on $\delta$-representations is independent of the choice of configuration from the same class.
+Assume $\Sscr_1$ and $\Sscr_2$ are equivalent configurations, and assume that $\Sscr_1$ is transformed to $\Sscr'_1$ by means of a rule~$\alpha$, as shown in the diagram below.
+Recall that equivalent configurations satisfy the same set of constraints.
+Hence, the rule~$\alpha$ is applicable to $\Sscr_2$ and will transform $\Sscr_2$ into some $\Sscr_2'$:

 It remains to show that $\Sscr_1'$ is equivalent to $\Sscr_2'$.
-We consider the two types of actions, namely, time advances and instantaneous actions.
-Notice that, using the lazy time sampling, tick rule is applied to $\Sscr_1$ if and only if no instantaneous action can be applied to the given configuration $\Sscr_1$.
-Since $\Sscr_1$ and $\Sscr_2$ satisfy the same set of constraints, it follows that the tick rule is applied to $\Sscr_2$ if and only if the tick rule is applied $\Sscr_1$.
+We consider the two types of rules for $\alpha$, namely, time advances and instantaneous rules.